LudivineLacour/data-cleaning/README.md

 * Went too far on my problem definition for the project.
 I needed to review it a little bit.
 * Needed to deal with data types depending on the function used (regex match or calculating mean of date) and NaN values where causing a lot of data type errors.
-* Complicated the project by replacing the missing value by the mean of each Artist.
+* Complicated the project by replacing the missing value by the mean of each Artist because I needed to match values between two different dataFrames.

 ## Lesson learned

-* Numpy is needed to deal with NaN values
+* Numpy is needed to deal with `NaN` values
-* We can pass several arguments in the function when using .apply()
+* We can pass several arguments in the function when using `apply()`
-* Create copy of the dataframe for each new function applied when I was working on jupyter notebook to make the exploration easier.
+* Create copy of the dataframe for each new function applied when I was working on jupyter notebook to make the exploration easier